Anne-Claude Gingras

 Anne-Claude Gingras FRSC is a senior investigator at Lunenfeld-Tanenbaum Research Institute, and a professor in the department of molecular genetics at the University of Toronto.
 She is an expert in mass spectrometry based proteomics technology that allows identification and quantification of protein from various biological samples.

 Biography

 Gingras was born on Île d'Orléans, Quebec.
 She earned her undergraduate degree at Université Laval in Quebec.
 She completed her PhD in biochemistry at McGill University in Montreal, studying how 4E-BP1 regulated translation initiation, under the mentorship of Nahum Sonenberg.
 After graduating in 2001, she began postdoctoral research in Seattle at the Institute for Systems Biology in the lab of Ruedi Aebersold, where she studied proteomics for three years.

-In 2005, Gingras moved to Toronto and joined the Lunenfeld-Tanenbaum Research Institute, and in 2006 began teaching at the University of Toronto in the department of molecular genetics.
+In 2005, Gingras moved to Toronto and joined the Lunenfeld-Tanenbaum Research Institute, and in 2006, she began teaching at the University of Toronto in the department of molecular genetics.

 Career

 Gingras research focuses on the development of experimental and bioinformatics approaches for functional proteomics, with a focus on protein-protein and proximity interactions.
 She applies these tools to the study of signaling pathways in health and disease and in mapping the physical organization of the dynamic proteome.
 Some of her work focuses on the consequence of disease-associated mutations on the interactions established by proteins.

 In addition to proteomics, Gingras laboratory has interest in studying human protein phosphatase and their systematic interactions and has now expanded into the field of systems biology.